afsc-assessments/ebswp_2023/doc/EBSpollock.md

-similarly to  environmental conditions, the timeseries appear to decouple after approximately 2010 and may  indicate broad-scale transitions in the southeastern Bering Sea ecosystem (e.g., from  pelagic- to benthic-dominated production) (Figure 1).
+similarly to  environmental conditions, the timeseries appear to decouple after approximately 2010 and may  indicate broad-scale transitions in the southeastern Bering Sea ecosystem (e.g., from  pelagic- to benthic-dominated production;  Fig \ref{fig:poll_cod}).
 The mechanisms driving early life  history survival versus recruitment success of Pacific cod and walleye pollock may differ based on pelagic versus benthic habitat associations (e.g., prey availability).
 The  decoupling of abundance timeseries after 2010 suggests a shift (or greater disparity) between  drivers of survival in these two populations.

-A widespread die-off event of short-tailed shearwaters began in the SEBS in June 2019 extended into the NBS and Chukchi Sea in August.
+A widespread die-off event of short-tailed shearwaters began in the SEBS in June 2019 and extended into the NBS and Chukchi Sea in August.
 These events may reflect 2018 conditions as shearwaters feed in the Bering Sea in summer before migrating to the southern hemisphere for breeding during the winter.
 Most sampled birds showed signs of emaciation; shearwaters are planktivorous birds and feed on euphausiids.

+The following are notes on ecosystem aspects that may affect the survival of recruits from the 2018 and 2019 year classes.

+*2018 year class:*

+  - The 2018 year class experienced favorable conditions between a cooler summer as age-0s (2018) followed by a warmer spring as age-1s (2019);

+  - The 2018 year class of age-0 fish had low energy density across the shelf, average mean size, and below average biomass index;

+  - Anomalous winds from the southwest during February 2019 may have bolstered productivity over the shelf, sustained metabolic demands, and subsidized overwinter survival of the 2018 year class;

+  - The 2019 Shearwater die-off events could reflect feeding conditions (i.e., euphausiids) in the EBS in 2018.

+*2019 year class:*

+  - Second winter of low sea ice extent in the eastern Bering Sea (only 2018 was lower);

+  - A small cold pool occurred in 2019 and may have impacted pollock movement and distribution;

+  - 2019 condition (length-weight residuals) of age-1 pollock was positive over the entire shelf; adult pollock condition was positive in the south, but negative in the north;

+  - Over the southern shelf, abundance increased 53% while biomass increased 75%, indicating movement of adult fish to the region;

+  - Over the northern shelf, abundance increased 59%, but biomass decreased 11\%, indicating successful recruitment of younger age classes;

+  - Small copepod abundance was high, indicating good foraging conditions for larval  and juvenile pollock early in the year;

+  - Large copepod abundance was low overall;

+  - Low abundances of euphausiids were observed in 2018 (MACE acoustic survey) and 2019 (RPA RZA), but age-0 fish diets from 2018 contained over 50% euphausiids;

+  - Lack of cold pool over the southern shelf and thermal barrier between the southern and northern shelves suggests spatial overlap and the potential for cannibalism are increased;

+  - the 2019 year class may experience higher rates of cannibalism due to adult biomass returning over the shelf (75% increase in 2019) and the apparent strong 2018 year class;

+  - Fur seal consumption of adult pollock increases in years when juvenile pollock are less abundant;

+  - The decoupling of abundance timeseries for Pacific cod and walleye pollock after 2010 suggests a shift in drivers of survival in these two populations.
+Mechanistic understanding of recruitment drivers is less well-known than for pollock.

+**We therefore rated the Ecosystem concern as Level 2, substantially increased concern.**
+Some indicators showing adverse signals relevant to the stock but the pattern was inconsistent across indicators.

 *Fishery performance* As noted above, the 2019 B-season suggested that the fishery was dispersed and experienced relatively low catch rates compared to